deislabs/hippo-docs/content/developers/developer-guide.md

 ### 3. Use GitHub Codespaces

-If you have access to [GitHub Codespaces](https://github.com/features/codespaces) then you can fork the Hippo repository and create a codespace.:
+If you have access to [GitHub Codespaces](https://github.com/features/codespaces) then you can fork the Hippo repository and create a codespace.

 Navigate to the main page of the newly forked repository.
 Under the repository name, use the Code drop-down menu, and in the Codespaces tab, click New codespace:

 ![New Codespace](/images/codespace.png)